stumash/pibot/README.md

 Another goal is to mount the webcams on a servo motor to give the robot the ability to look in different directions.

-This repository will hold all the source code/relevant commands for out project.
+This repository will hold all the source code/relevant commands for our project.